We started our business first and foremost with the hope of sharing the food of Osaka with the world.

 Until now, one of the region's most popular dishes, okonomiyaki, had not been getting the international acclaim that it deserved.

-Pictured here is okonomiyaki, a savory cabbage pancake especially famous in Osaka and the surrounding Kansai region.
+Pictured here is okonomiyaki, a savory pancake especially famous in Osaka and the surrounding Kansai region.
 Traditional okonomiyaki is shared communally and eaten directly off a griddle.

 While okonomiyaki itself deserves to be more famous in its own right, Osaka's has reinvented the dish into something that could be enjoyed in a more casual manner.